Legend-Master/WindowsMailAutoSyncFix/story.md

 And found that the message box icons are in old styles, after some searches, I reallized that it's more complicated then I thought

 The system icons are related to comctl32.dll, and Windows shipped two version of it, the default one is in the System32 directory, and the newer version is in the side load directory WinSxS, and specifing Common-Controls version to 6 in the app manifest will make it load the newer version

+### Updates from June 2023

+#### Remove CLR

+> but this program don't have a window, and I don't really like the invisible window solution as well, so I searched up and found CLR(.Net stuffs in c++), and there's a function for this

+Well, so .NET is using this method anyway... https://github.com/microsoft/referencesource/blob/51cf7850defa8a17d815b4700b67116e3fa283c2/System/compmod/microsoft/win32/SystemEvents.cs#LL1506C34-L1506C34

+After looking for more documents and some more experiments, I found [`PowerRegisterSuspendResumeNotification`](https://learn.microsoft.com/en-us/windows/win32/api/powerbase/nf-powerbase-powerregistersuspendresumenotification), and Go is using it as well (https://github.com/golang/go/blob/c5463218a228b082661df3f5f1ba0492a4d3df18/src/runtime/os_windows.go#L305)